-Last year we supported MIND the mental health charity and raised £1000 through 10% of painting sales going to a good cause.
-This year’s charity is Young Norfolk Arts which “provides opportunities for children and young people to create and engage with creativity and culture across Norfolk.”.
+We supported MIND the mental health charity in 2020 raising £1000 and in 2021 we raised £1650 for Young Norfolk Arts which “provides opportunities for children and young people to create and engage with creativity and culture across Norfolk.”.
 2022’s charity is to be announced.

 The inaugural Paint Out Cambridge takes place 13-17 May in partnership with Cheffins Fine Art.
 Dozens of experienced plein air artists used to working on the streets will paint Cambridge’s classic colleges, chapels and beautiful bridges, River Cam, Market Square and other views as seen on this map.

 Founded in 2014, the immersive outdoor art event has already run a dozen events across Norfolk and Suffolk and has been keen to come to Cambridge for a while.
 Partnering with Cheffins Fine Art has finally made this possible and the Paint Out team are excited to be running the competition, encouraging artists to capture and immortalise Cambridge’s iconic views.